 For matters not covered below, RTR may follow precedent from previous issues or use the University of Oxford Style Guide.

-- The main submission file: Microsoft Word format (.docx).
+- The submission file: Microsoft Word format (.docx).
 An MS Word Article Template is available for optional use and the MS Word Book Review Template should be used for reviews.

 - For documents with special fonts, illustrations or other complex formatting, a supplementary PDF could be appropriate.

 - All illustrations, figures, and tables: placed within the text at the appropriate points, rather than at the end.

 - Articles, when being submitted for review, should have identifying information removed (including the removal of author identification in the Word document properties).

 - Book reviews: 300–700 words.
 Footnotes are usually unnecessary.